mhurley100/pands-project/README.md

 ### Multivariate Plots
-Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9], http://www.learn4master.com [12] and python.org [6]are used as learning resources and training tools for Iris-2.py. and Iris-3.py.
-Pairplots analyse the relationship between each variable and also explain the relationship between variables.
+Machinelearningmastery.com [2], www.kaggle.com [4], stackoverflow.com[5] seaborn.pydata.org [9], http://www.learn4master.com [12] and python.org [6] were used as learning resources and training tools for Iris-2.py. and Iris-3.py.
+Pairplots were used to analyse the relationship between each variable and also explain the relationship between variables.

-Pandas, seaborn, matplotlib and csv libraries are imported.
-Pandas analyses the data and performs statistical analysis.
-Pandas plots graphs with the matplotlib library.
-Seaborn libraries are used to compare the distributions of each species of Iris using seaborn.pydata.org,kaggle.com[7] and stackoverflow.com[5] as resources.
+Pandas, seaborn, matplotlib and csv libraries are imported with seaborn.pydata.org,kaggle.com[7] and stackoverflow.com[5] used as resources.

 In the command line interface run Iris-2.py & Iris-3.py.
 Seaborn pairplot is used to graphically compare the distribution of each dimension and their relationship to other dimensions.